Union rejects MLB’s last offer at deadline to cancel games - NewsBreak

 Commissioner Rob Manfred was expected to speak around 5 p.m. about the situation.

 The union convened a call of its player representatives after receiving MLB’s offer.
-Players have repeatedly cautioned that significant differences remained in key economic areas, and MLB’s proposal did not close that gap in their eyes.Super Bowl halftime show draws only 33 FCC complaints, compared to 1,300 after 2020’s show
+Players have repeatedly cautioned that significant differences remained in key economic areas, and MLB’s proposal did not close that gap in their eyes.Former UFC champ, WWE star arrested on attempted murder charge

 Baseball is now on the precipice of losing regular season games to a work stoppage for the first time since 1995.